KinlawSlim/KinlawSlim.github.io/about.md

 This website provides news, tips, and strategies to help players get the most out of the game.
 I also provides reviews of the latest releases and upcoming features.
 I'm passionate about NBA2K and hopes that this website will help others enjoy the game as much as I do.
+I want to Thank Mr. Norris in CTI-110 for pushing me to understand programming and coding to be able to make this website.